shreypareek1991/pytorch-cv-cookiecutter/{{cookiecutter.project_slug}}/docs/TROUBLESHOOTING.md

 - Ensure MLflow is installed: `uv sync --extra ml`
 - Check logs for errors
 {% else %}
 MLflow is not enabled.
-See [Training Guide](TRAINING.md) to enable it.
+You can enable it by configuring MLflow in your project.
 {% endif %}

 ## Getting Help